Mount Rogers: Hike the Appalachian Trail to Virginia’s Highpoint

 Mount Rogers Hike

-There are pros and cons to both routes.
-The northbound route is well-shaded and begins from a good-size free parking lot at Elk Garden.
+There are pros and cons to both routes to the state’s tallest peak.
+The northbound route is shaded and begins from a good-size free parking lot at Elk Garden.

 The southbound route includes a trek across Wilburn Ridge, where wild ponies are plentiful.
 However, you’ll need to pay $7-$10 to park at Grayson Highlands.